bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 700 m

-Although a minor ascent, Sentinel Peak offered surprisingly pleasant views, and it was made more eye-catching because of the snow.
+Although a minor ascent, Sentinel Peak offered surprisingly pleasant views, and the snow cover made it more eye-catching.

-Several days of precipitation left the mountains under snow so Dinah and I decided to ascend Sentinel Peak.
-We biked five km up the gravel road before turning onto the Hailstone Butte fire road.
-Since this road was rough and muddy, at least at the start, we opted to leave our bikes and hike to the turn-off.
+Several days of precipitation left the mountains under snow, so Dinah and I decided to ascend Sentinel Peak.
+We biked 5 km up the gravel road before turning onto the Hailstone Butte fire road.
+Since this road was rough and muddy, at least at the start, we left our bikes and hike to the turn-off.

 An intermittent trail led to a broad, grassy valley.
 I expected the valley to be marshy, but despite the snow patches, it was relatively dry.
-We made our way up the col and then took the ridge to the summit.
+We made our way up the col and followed the ridge to the summit.

 MOVIE